If you don’t vote, you’re giving away your power.

 And I’m getting a bargain by no longer paying the hidden cost of stolen time.

-About the author: Alex Kourvo writes short stories and novels.
-She never makes her characters wait in line.
+About the author: Alex Kourvo is a freelance editor who never makes her clients wait in line.